sguox002/leetcode/leetcode-all.md

 level: *****
 ->>

-<<-241	Different Ways to Add Parentheses    		56.5%	Medium
-add () to the expression and evaluate all possible results. operator only include +-*
-- parentheis appear the digit and after the digit.
-- shall keep left>=right.
-- () only changes the calculation order, we do not need to do the addition actually.
-- we see +-*, and we divide into left and right and combine
-- using memoization to record the results - dp.
-- divide and conquer using the operators.
-->>

 <<-1387	Sort Integers by The Power Value    		70.6%	Medium
 power of x is the step to transform to 1: even x/2, odd 3*x+1. need do a range.